Can't get your baby to sleep? Need a good audio book for a family trip? Wondering just what is going on with your teenager's brain? We can help you!

 - Follow your child’s reading interests.
 It’s incredible where they will take both of you.

 - There is a book for every reader.
 Explore all kinds of fiction and nonfiction.

 - Be a role model for library use.
 Nothing teaches children better than seeing you use and enjoy the library.

 - Tell us what you want.
-If the library doesn't own it, we may be able to find similar resources, borrow from another library or purchase it.
+If the library doesn’t own it, we may be able to find something similar, borrow from another library or purchase it.

 - Tell us what you think.
 Share with us how we can best serve your family.